SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/operating-datahub-edge.md

 If problems occur, you should follow these steps:

-- Perform a health check, see the [Health check](#health-check) section
+- Perform a health check, see the section on [Health check](#health-check)
-- Check the log files, see the [Log files](#log-files) section
+- Check the log files, see the section on [Log files](#log-files)
-- Monitor the system processes, see the [Monitoring](#monitoring) section
+- Monitor the system processes, see the section on [Monitoring](#monitoring)

 If you still need to contact [support](/about-doc/contacting-support), include the output of the diagnostics script.
-See the [Diagnostics](/edge/operation/#diagnostics) section for details of how to run it.
+See the section on [Diagnostics](/edge/operation/#diagnostics) for details of how to run it.

 #### <a name="health-check"></a>Health check